 Diagnosis of progeria is usually obvious by appearance but must be distinguished from segmental progerias (eg, acrogeria, metageria) and other causes of growth failure.
 Median age at death is 12 years of age; cause is coronary artery and cerebrovascular disease.
 Insulin resistance and atherosclerosis may develop.
 Of note is that other problems associated with normal aging (eg, increased cancer risk, degenerative arthritis) are not present.

 There is no known progeria treatment.
 Support groups are available.

 Premature aging is a feature of other rare progeroid syndromes.

 Werner syndrome is premature aging after puberty with hair thinning and development of conditions of old age (eg, cataracts, diabetes, osteoporosis, atherosclerosis).
 Rothmund-Thomson syndrome is premature aging with increased susceptibility to cancer.
 Both are caused by gene mutations leading to defective RecQ DNA helicases, which normally repair DNA.

-Cockayne syndrome is an autosomal recessive disease caused by mutation in the ERCC8 gene, which is important in DNA excision repair.
+Cockayne syndrome is an autosomal recessive disorder caused by mutation in the ERCC8 gene, which is important in DNA excision repair.
 Clinical features include severe growth failure, cachectic appearance, retinopathy, hypertension, renal failure, skin photosensitivity, and intellectual disability.

 Neonatal progeroid syndrome (Wiedemann-Rautenstrauch syndrome) is a recessively inherited syndrome of aging causing death by age 2 years.